reiryuki/Hi-Res-Audio-Enabler-Magisk-Module/README.md

 ## Descriptions
 - Enables hi-res audio format PCM 24 bit or 32 bit through modification of audio policy if device is supported.
-- May causes problems in unsupported device.
+- Causes no sound issue in unsupported ROM/device.
+- Not for Bluetooth audio

 ## Screenshots
 - https://t.me/androidryukimodsdiscussions/6546